Alpha Delphini (horse): Racing career

-2014 & 2015: early career
+2014 and 2015: early career

 Alpha Delphini was gelded as a two-year-old in 2013 and did not race that year.
 He made a belated racecourse debut in October 2014 when he finished unplaced in a maiden race over seven furlongs at Redcar Racecourse.
 In 2015 he ran second in a maiden at Doncaster Racecourse in May and fifth in a similar event at Hamilton Park Racecourse in June.
 On 29 August the gelding started at odds of 5/1 for a maiden over five furlongs at Beverley Racecourse and recorded his first success as he won by one and a half lengths from Grand Beauty.
 On his final run of the year he came home fifth in a handicap race at Pontefract Racecourse in October.

 2016: five-year-old season

 In 2016, Alpha Delphini was ridden in all of his races by Connor Beasley and began his campaign by carrying 130 pounds to victory in a minor handicap at Musselburgh Racecourse on 24 April.
 In May he finished fifth and third in similar contests at Thirsk and Pontefract respectively.
 On 8 July Alpha Delphini was assigned a weight of 137 pounds for a handicap at York Racecourse and finished strongly to win by a head from Gamesome.
 Two weeks later he followed up in a more valuable handicap at Ascot Racecourse, wearing down the long time leader Final Venture to gain the advantage in the last stride and win by a short head.
-The gelding was then stepped up in class to contest the Listed Beverley Bullet Sprint Stakes on 27 August and started the 13/2 second favourite behind Muthmir (King George Stakes) in a ten-runner field which also included Kingsgate Native, Maarek (Prix de l'Abbaye) and Final Venture.
+The gelding was then stepped up in class to contest the Listed Beverley Bullet Sprint Stakes on 27 August and started the 13/2-second favourite behind Muthmir (King George Stakes) in a ten-runner field which also included Kingsgate Native, Maarek (Prix de l'Abbaye) and Final Venture.
 After tracking the leaders Alpha Delphini finished strongly and got up on the line to win in a "blanket finish" by a neck, a short-head and a nose from Willytheconqueror, Muthmir and Final Venture.
 He was then moved up in class again for the Group 3 World Trophy at Newbury Racecourse on 17 September and sustained a narrow defeat as he went down by a short head to the four-year-old Cotai Glory.